Rennes House: Closure

 In 2017, Grenfell Tower, which was similarly built to Rennes House, suffered a devastating fire, killing over 70.
 The Government required all local authorities take risk-assessments for all their large-panel-system tower blocks.
 Exeter City Council carried one out on Rennes House, its only applicable building, but found that no repairs were required and that the tower was safe.

 An options paper commissioned in 2022 by the council which found that the costs of the planned refurbishment were increasing and that “management of high-rise blocks is becoming increasing complex”.
 The rest of the estate had been previously demolished in the decade, to be replaced by new buildings.
-With the additional fear of a situation similar to Ronan Point or Grenfell Tower and pressure from the fire department to refurbish or vacate it, the council decided to demolish it and provide new housing for its tenants, evicting the last tenants between July and November 2024.
+With the additional fear of a situation similar to Ronan Point or Grenfell Tower and pressure from the fire service to refurbish or vacate it, the council decided to demolish it and provide new housing for its tenants, evicting the last tenants between July and November 2024.
 The council had begun stripping it out in December that year.

-It was set to be demolished in Spring 2025, however that has not been met.
+It was initially due to be demolished in Spring 2025, however that deadline was missed.
+Demolition works began on 7 September 2026 in order to prepare the Whipton Gardens estate for two new low-rise council apartment blocks, estimated to take roughly 32 weeks to complete, at a cost of over £1 million.